vishalpowar/grpc-global-loadbalancing/README.md

 The sample gRPC service returns the hostname of the server.

 ### Sample gRPC client
-The gRPC client accumulates the rpc status and reports the following for every 50 consecutive requests.
+The gRPC client accumulates the rpc status and reports for every 50 requests, the number of requests that were directed to a region(Continent) and the endpoint within that continent.

--- Region (which served the request)
-   + -- Hosts (which served the request)

 This will enable us to see how the requests from the clients, move from one region to another in case of failures.